sqlxpert/lights-off-aws/README.md

   [aws:TagKeys condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys)
   in a permission boundary.

-- Never authorize a role that can create backups (or, in this case, set tags to schedule backups) delete backups as well.
+- Prevent people who can set the `sched-backup` tag from deleting backups.

 - Prevent people from modifying components, most of which can be identified by `LightsOff` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
 Limiting permissions so that the deployment role is _necessary_ for stack modifications is ideal.
-Short of that, you could copy the deployment role policies, delete statements with `"Resource": "*"` , change `"Effect"` to `"Deny"` in the remaining statements, and use this inverted policy as a permission boundary.

-- Add policies to prevent people from directly invoking the AWS Lambda functions and from passing their roles to other functions.
+- Prevent people from directly invoking the AWS Lambda functions and from passing the function roles to arbitrary functions.

 - Log infrastructure changes using AWS CloudTrail, and set up alerts.